 Yields: About 50 Truffles Time: About 2 hrs

-Combine the heavy whipping cream and corn syrup in a medium saucepan.
+Combine the heavy whipping cream and rice syrup or mild honey in a medium saucepan.
 Scrape the vanilla bean seeds from the bean into the pan and then add the whole bean.
 Bring mixture to a boil over medium heat.
 Once the mixture has reached a boil, remove from heat and cover the top of the pan with plastic wrap.
 Allow the cream mixture to cool to room temperature, transfer it to a bowl, cover with plastic wrap, and refrigerate overnight.